 For more on electric burr grinders:

-Perfect Electric Burr Coffee Grinders
+Best Electric Burr Coffee Grinders

 Portability.

-For camping trips, hiking, cycling, fishing, days out on the beach, and so on, all you need is a manual coffee mill and a source of hot water, and you have the luxury of being able to freshly brew lovely coffee via an uniformly portable brewer, such as Aeropress, Oomph, Nanopresso, etc.
+For camping trips, hiking, cycling, fishing, days out on the beach, and so on, all you need is a manual mill and a source of hot water, and you have the luxury of being able to freshly brew lovely coffee via an equally portable brewer, such as Aeropress, Oomph, Nanopresso, etc.

 Shot Quality.